ChinaFile/Locknet/content/additional-materials/notes-on-china.md

 So when Party leaders ruthlessly suppressed the student and worker protests in Tiananmen Squareof in 1989 were ruthlessly suppressed, there was an obvious narrative for the Party to adopt: The bloody crackdown was necessary because hadif the protests been allowed to go on unchecked, the country would once again slide into chaos.
 Since then, the fear of chaos has been a powerful justification for the Party-state’s iron-fisted control of the internet, news media, religious organizations, and civil society actors.
 The narrative has proven wildly successful: Many ordinary Chinese people who might want unfettered access to the global internet, open news media, and the freedom to choose their own religion and way of life cite the fear of chaos as a legitimate reason for the government to maintain its monopoly on information.

-## Why Aare China’s Leaders Aafraid of Llarge Ppublic Ggatherings?
+## Why Are China’s Leaders Afraid of Large Public Gatherings?

 Chinese Communist Party leaders have little tolerance for large-scale public gatherings that the government does not control.
 Part of this undoubtedly owes to their Marxist-Leninist orientation.
 Part may derive from earlier homegrown Chinese political thought emphasizing the benefits of social hierarchies, orthodoxy, and respect for rulers.
 And part might come from a And another part likely from their view of China’s history in which over millenia–as elsewhere in the world–monarchs and emperors were often toppled by popular rebellions led by dissatisfied subjects who came to view their rulers’ dominion over them as illegitimate.
 China’s leaders are highly attuned to anything that threatens their legitimacy, or their power and the spoils that come with it.